The Separateness of Persons Objection

 Parfit argues that his prioritarian account is preferable to Scanlon’s anti-aggregative approach in cases where the two diverge.
 We can see this by imagining cases in which the many smaller benefits would go to some of the worst-off individuals.
 For example, it would clearly be better to give an extra five years of life to each of a million child cancer victims, than to give fifty more years of life to a single adult.
 In rejecting aggregation, we might have to prioritize a single large benefit to someone already well-off, rather than (individually smaller but collectively immensely larger) benefits to a great many worse-off individuals.
 That seems clearly wrong.
 It would not, for example, be a good thing to take a dollar from each of a billion poor people in order to give a billion dollars to someone who was wealthy to begin with.

-So, rather than refusing to aggregate smaller benefits, Parfit suggests that we should simply weigh harms and benefits in a way that gives priority to the worse-off.
-Two appealing implications of this view are that: (1) We generally should not allow huge harms to befall a single person, if that leaves them much worse off than the others with competing interests.
-(2) But we should allow (sufficient) small benefits to the worse-off to (in sum) outweigh a single large benefit to someone better-off.
-Since we need aggregation in order to secure claim (2), and we can secure claim (1) without having to reject aggregation, it looks like our intuitions are overall best served by accepting an aggregative moral theory.
+So, rather than refusing to aggregate smaller benefits, Parfit suggests that we should simply weigh harms and benefits in a way that prioritizes the worse-off.
+Two appealing implications of this view are that: (i) We generally should not allow huge harms to befall a single person, if that leaves them much worse off than the others with competing interests. (ii) But we should allow (sufficient) small benefits to the worse-off to (in sum) outweigh a single large benefit to someone better-off.
+Since we need aggregation in order to secure claim (ii), and we can secure claim (i) without having to reject aggregation, it looks like our intuitions are overall best served by accepting an aggregative moral theory.

 Debunking the Intuition